LawleyClasses/230-spring2017/README.md

 ## Additional Policies
 ### Communication
 Any updates to assignments and any emails that I need to send to individual students will be done through MyCourses.
-This means you should regularly check your email and the MyCourses conference for this course.
-I check email frequently, and will try to always respond within 24 hours (the exception to this is when I’m traveling, for which I’ll give you advance notice).
+This means you should regularly check your email and the Slack for this course.
+I check both email and Slack frequently, and will try to always respond within 24 hours (the exception to this is when I’m traveling, for which I’ll give you advance notice).
+You will get a faster response using Slack, with the bonus that other people in the class can help answer questions, as well.
 Please send mail to me using your RIT account, and include the course number (110) in your subject line—that will significantly improve my response time!
 ### Late Policy
 If you are having problems with an assignment or have an emergency that may make you late in submitting your work, please contact me before the due date.
 Late assignments that have not been cleared with me before the due date may not be accepted, or will include a grade penalty.
 ### Missed Classes